ovh/cds/doc/overview/hatchery.md

  * Local (Start workers on a single host)
  * Local Docker (Start worker model instances on a single host)
- * Mesos (Start worker model instances on a mesos cluster)
+ * Marathon (Start worker model instances on a mesos cluster with marathon framework)
  * Swarm (Start worker on a docker swarm cluster)
  * Openstack (Start hosts on an openstack cluster)